uva-cs/pdr/labs/lab08-64bit/index.md

 - `-f elf64`: specifies the output format (elf64) for the final executable
     - For macOS, use `-f macho64` instead (see the Platform Architectures section above)

-Finally, we have to link the two files into the final executable.
-We do this as before:
+Finally, we have to link the two .o files into the final executable a.out:

 ```
 clang++ -m64 -Wall -g vecsum.o main.o
 ```

-This tells clang++ to link both of the .o files created above into an executable, which it called `a.out`.
-Note that there isn't any compiling done at this stage (the compilation was done before) -- this just links the two object files into the final executable.
-Also note that for our submitted Makefiles, we will NOT have the `-o` flag present.

 ### Tutorial ###